Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 - Accountability to the mission circle and board of directors?

 ### General Circle (function)
-(Re)
+(Regen foundation only)
 **Primary Driver**
 - To discern organisational needs, hopes, dreams and desires which inform its strategy and the formation of new domain specific circles.
-Operations.
+Internal operations for the foundation and day to day execution.

 **Secondary Drivers**
 -